Danny and Jack must deal with the suicide of their mother in Dummy.

 Danny and Jack drive to the English coast with the dummy.

 Yet, what ultimately does not land is the film’s execution of the premise.
-The two brothers and their methods of coping do not ultimately make the film enjoyable.
+The two brothers and their methods of coping do not in the long run make the film enjoyable.
 With the actors giving okay performances, it’s essentially hard for one to care about the two.
 Jack’s role is a tad too much and the film falls under that weight.
 Had more of Danny’s story gotten focus, the overall film would have been much stronger.

 Jack must decide what to do with the dummy.